coverclock/com-diag-hazer/README.md

 testing a ground-based GPS transmitter; the period of its appearance would make sense for a transmitter in the continental America time zones.

+Checking the FAA Notice To Airmen (NOTAM) notifications on the web, there are GPS disruptions scheduled for the late November/early December time frame, centered on the White Sands Missle Range (WSMR) in New Mexico, and the Yuma Proving Grounds (YPG) in Arizona, either of which is potentially within range of my location in Denver Colorado.
+So this could be the U.S. military doing testing.

+I've added code to gpstool to monitor the comings and goings of GPS PRN 4 and remark upon them in the system log.
+Here's an example of what those log messages look like during an actual run of just a few hours. '#' is the initial state value when gpstool starts running, '?' means GPS PRN 4 came into view, and ' ' means it exited from view.

+    Dec  1 10:37:08 nickel gpstool[14656]: gpstool: phantom GPS PRN 4 was '#' now '?'
+    Dec  1 11:57:59 nickel gpstool[14656]: gpstool: phantom GPS PRN 4 was '?' now ' '
+    Dec  1 13:26:55 nickel gpstool[14656]: gpstool: phantom GPS PRN 4 was ' ' now '?'
+    Dec  1 13:26:58 nickel gpstool[14656]: gpstool: phantom GPS PRN 4 was '?' now ' '
+    Dec  1 13:34:48 nickel gpstool[14656]: gpstool: phantom GPS PRN 4 was ' ' now '?'
+    Dec  1 13:34:49 nickel gpstool[14656]: gpstool: phantom GPS PRN 4 was '?' now ' '
+    Dec  1 13:40:30 nickel gpstool[14656]: gpstool: phantom GPS PRN 4 was ' ' now '?'
+    Dec  1 13:40:31 nickel gpstool[14656]: gpstool: phantom GPS PRN 4 was '?' now ' '

 # Acknowledgements

 Special thanks to Mrs. Overclock for her assistance in road testing (literally)